-Upon completion of the requirements for the degree program and of the Interdepartmental Graduate Specialization in Infant Studies, the student should contact the administrator of the department, school, or college in which he or she is enrolled and request certification for the completion of the specialization.
-After the certification is approved by the administrator of the department, school, or college in which the student is enrolled and by the Dean of the College of Social Science, the Office of the Registrar will enter on the student's academic record the name of the specialization and the date that it was completed.
+Upon completion of the requirements for the Graduate Specialization in Infancy and Early Childhood, the student should contact the chairperson of the department in which he or she is enrolled and request certification for the completion of the specialization.
+After the certification is approved by the chairperson of department in which the student is enrolled and by the Dean of the College of Social Science, the Office of the Registrar will enter on the student's academic record, the name of the specialization and the date that it was completed.
 This certification will appear on the student's transcript.